Keyword Research

 Bonus time!

-We couldn’t squeeze everything in the previous chapters, so we added all our extra resources here.
-The crème de la crème is the Keyword Research Cheat Sheet.
-You can download, print, share with your team, or pin to your wall.
+We couldn’t squeeze everything into the previous chapters, so we added all our extra resources here.
+The highlight is the Keyword Research Cheat Sheet, which you can download, print, and share with your team or pin to your wall.

-We’ve also made a handy list of our favorite keyword research tools, along with a few other useful resources on keyword research.
+We’ve also made a handy list of our favorite keyword research tools, along with other useful resources on keyword research.